INSPIRE-MIF/caniuse/docs/gml.md

 #### multiple geometries

-Test if client can display multiple geometries in the same feature type
+Test if client can display multiple geometries in the same feature type.
+Tests will be performed both on examples of multiple geometries in different properties (e.g. ef:geometry and ef:representativePoint) and on examples of multiple occurrences of the same geometry property (e.g. ad:geographicPosition)

 Test IDs: